tommywilczek/flower-shop/README.md

 ## Accessibility

-Accessibility tests such as those that test `aria-label` were used in UI components.
+Accessibility tests such as those that test `aria` attributes were used in UI components.

 Ran [Axe](https://www.deque.com/axe/) tests to automate the testing of most accessibility features